 * This information replaces all prior policies related to Travel (FIS 411, FIS 102-08, FIS 410-21, FIS 410-29 & university policy for Air Travel)

 1.1.
-Oregon State University allows employees to incur expenses while traveling on official university business under the guidelines of this policy.
+Oregon State University travelers may incur allowable expenses while traveling on official university business.

 1.2.
 OSU’s travel policy is subject to applicable statutes, regulations, bargaining agreements and contracts.
 This policy provides guidelines for allowable expenses associated with official university travel.